-Fenton Street Market is a weekly market in the heart of downtown Silver Spring.
-Featuring 60+ vendors each week selling everything from handmade jewelry and soap to vintage bikes and cultural craft imports, Fenton Street Market is the place to find unique treasures and support the local economy.
-FSM also hosts free community activities such as yoga classes and kids story times; and serves as a venue for local organizations, musicians and non-profits to reach new audiences.
+Opened in 2009, Fenton Street Market was a weekly market in the heart of downtown Silver Spring.
+Featuring 60+ vendors each week selling everything from handmade jewelry and soap to vintage bikes and cultural craft imports, FSM was the place to find unique treasures and support the local economy.
+FSM hosted free community activities such as yoga classes and kids story times; and served as a venue for local organizations, musicians and non-profits to reach new audiences.

 Our Other Projects & Collaborations

 FSM is incorporated as a Benefit Corporation in the State of Maryland, making it one of a handful of visionary businesses that seek to create positive social change as part of their bottom line.
 Championed by Maryland State Senator Jamie Raskin, Benefit Corporations use profit to enrich the community, rather than a few shareholders.